GemBoxLtd/GemBox.Spreadsheet.Examples/README.md

 ## What is GemBox.Spreadsheet?

-GemBox.Spreadsheet is a .NET component that enables you to read, write, convert, and print spreadsheet files (XLSX, XLS, XLSB, CSV, HTML, and ODS) from .NET applications.
+GemBox.Spreadsheet is a .NET library that enables you to read, write, convert, and print spreadsheet files (XLSX, XLS, XLSB, CSV, HTML, and ODS) from .NET applications.

-With GemBox.Spreadsheet you get a fast and reliable component that's easy to use and doesn't depend on Microsoft Excel.
+With GemBox.Spreadsheet you get a fast and reliable library that's easy to use and doesn't depend on Microsoft Excel.
 It requires only .NET and it's much faster than Microsoft Office Automation!

 ## GemBox.Spreadsheet Features